-Do I need a passport to go on a cruise vacation?
-It’s a big question for many cruise travelers and there’s been plenty of confusion regarding the U.S. State Department’s new guidelines.
-Here’s what you need to know when you cruise and how the new passport rules launching June 1, 2009 could affect you.
+Do I want a passport to go on a cruise trip?
+It really is a significant query for several cruise travelers and there is been lots of confusion with regards to the U.S. State Department’s new recommendations.
+Here’s what you want to know when you cruise and how the new passport guidelines launching June 1, 2009 could have an effect on you.

-Currently, U.S. citizens need a passport for cruises that stop at ports in South America, Europe, Asia, Africa, Australia and Antarctica.
-However, U.S. citizens cruising roundtrip from a U.S. port to Bermuda, the Caribbean, Canada, and Mexico do not need a passport under the U.S. State Department’s Western Hemisphere Travel Initiative (WHTI).
-These itineraries are called “closed loop” voyages.
-A “closed loop” voyage or itinerary occurs when a vessel departs from a U.S. port or place and returns to the same U.S. port upon completion of the voyage.
-Per the WHTI Land and Sea Final Rule, travelers on “closed loop” voyages are not subject to the same documentary requirements for entry to the United States as other travelers.
+At the moment, U.S. citizens want a passport for cruises that quit at ports in South America, Europe, Asia, Africa, Australia and Antarctica.
+Nonetheless, U.S. citizens cruising roundtrip from a U.S. port to Bermuda, the Caribbean, Canada, and Mexico do not want a passport beneath the U.S. State Department’s Western Hemisphere Travel Initiative (WHTI).
+These itineraries are known as “closed loop” voyages.
+A “closed loop” voyage or itinerary happens when a vessel departs from a U.S. port or spot and returns to the exact same U.S. port upon completion of the voyage.
+Per the WHTI Land and Sea Final Rule, travelers on “closed loop” voyages are not topic to the exact same documentary needs for entry to the United States as other travelers.

-If your voyage falls under the “closed loop” rule you only need to carry a government-issued photo ID (such as a driver’s license) and a certified birth certificate (children traveling with an adult are also required to carry a birth certificate).
-A certified birth certificate has a registrar’s raised, embossed, impressed or multicolored seal, registrar’s signature, and the date the certificate was filed with the registrar’s office, which must be within one year of your birth.
+If your voyage falls beneath the “closed loop” rule you only want to carry a government-issued photo ID (such as a driver’s license) and a certified birth certificate (kids traveling with an adult are also expected to carry a birth certificate).
+A certified birth certificate has a registrar’s raised, embossed, impressed or multicolored seal, registrar’s signature, and the date the certificate was filed with the registrar’s workplace, which will have to be inside one particular year of your birth.

-Keep in mind this rule is for U.S. citizens cruising from a U.S. port.
-If you are taking one-way itineraries you will have to have a passport.
-For example, if you start a cruise in Vancouver and end in Seward or Whittier, Alaska you must have a passport.
-The same is true for cruises starting in Los Angeles and ending in Acapulco, cruises starting in Miami and ending in Barbados, or cruises starting in Quebec and ending in New York City.
+Hold in thoughts this rule is for U.S. citizens cruising from a U.S. port.
+If you are taking one particular-way itineraries you will have to have a passport.
+For instance, if you start out a cruise in Vancouver and finish in Seward or Whittier, Alaska you will have to have a passport.
+The exact same is accurate for cruises beginning in Los Angeles and ending in Acapulco, cruises beginning in Miami and ending in Barbados, or cruises beginning in Quebec and ending in New York City.

-One very important item to understand regarding the WHTI rule is that U.S. citizens who travel by air to the Caribbean, Canada, Mexico and Bermuda to catch their cruise ship must have a passport.
-Currently, those who drive across the Canadian border to a port will not need a passport since land-crossings are currently exempt.
-In that instance the aforementioned proof of citizenship is needed.
+1 really significant item to fully grasp with regards to the WHTI rule is that U.S. citizens who travel by air to the Caribbean, Canada, Mexico and Bermuda to catch their cruise ship will have to have a passport.
+At the moment, these who drive across the Canadian border to a port will not want a passport considering that land-crossings are at the moment exempt.
+In that instance the aforementioned proof of citizenship is required.

-As always, passports are not required for U.S. citizens traveling to or returning directly from Hawaii or a U.S. territory, including Guam, Puerto Rico, the U.S. Virgin Islands, American Samoa, Swains Island, and the Commonwealth of the Northern Mariana Islands.
+As often, passports are not expected for U.S. citizens traveling to or returning straight from Hawaii or a U.S. territory, which includes Guam, Puerto Rico, the U.S. Virgin Islands, American Samoa, Swains Island, and the Commonwealth of the Northern Mariana Islands.

-On June 1, 2009 all arriving and returning U.S. citizens must have a passport or passport card to enter the U.S. by land from Canada and Mexico.
-One exception is U.S. and Canadian citizens under the age of 16 will be able to present a birth certificate instead of a passport for crossing land/sea borders between the U.S. and Canada.
-There also will be special provisions for children traveling in school, sports or other groups.
-So, if you drive to Canada to catch a cruise you?ll need a passport.
-Additionally, the new rule means that round trip Alaska cruises from Vancouver will require a passport.
+On June 1, 2009 all arriving and returning U.S. citizens will have to have a passport or passport card to enter the U.S. by land from Canada and Mexico.
+1 exception is U.S. and Canadian citizens beneath the age of 16 will be capable to present a birth certificate rather of a passport for crossing land/sea borders amongst the U.S. and Canada.
+There also will be particular provisions for kids traveling in college, sports or other groups.
+So, if you drive to Canada to catch a cruise you?ll want a passport.
+In addition, the new rule suggests that round trip Alaska cruises from Vancouver will need a passport.

 Passport or Passport Card?

-What’s the difference between a passport and a passport card?
-The card contains radio frequency identification on an RFID chip, designed to be read quickly by scanning equipment installed at U.S. points of entry.
-However, it is not acceptable for air travel.
+What is the distinction amongst a passport and a passport card?
+The card consists of radio frequency identification on an RFID chip, made to be study swiftly by scanning gear installed at U.S. points of entry.
+Nonetheless, it is not acceptable for air travel.

-There is some cost savings in having a passport card versus a passport, here’s what you need to know:
+There is some price savings in possessing a passport card versus a passport, here’s what you want to know:

-- Standard, first-time passports now cost $100 and are valid 10 years.
-U.S. citizens age 15 and younger pay $85 for a passport valid for five years.
+- Typical, very first-time passports now price $100 and are valid 10 years.
+U.S. citizens age 15 and younger spend $85 for a passport valid for 5 years.

-- The new land/sea passport card costs $45 for adults and would be valid 10 years.
-Citizens age 15 and younger pay $35 for a card valid for five years.
+- The new land/sea passport card expenses $45 for adults and would be valid 10 years.
+Citizens age 15 and younger spend $35 for a card valid for 5 years.

-- Current passport holders can apply for the card as a renewal and pay $20.
-The card costs $10 for those younger than age 16 who already has a passport.
+- Existing passport holders can apply for the card as a renewal and spend $20.
+The card expenses $10 for these younger than age 16 who currently has a passport.

-For travelers who don’t want to deal with passports or passport cards, there is the “trusted traveler” card issued by the federal government to prescreened travelers (But those won’t get you over an international border the way a passport will.)
-Also, a number of border states are working on enhanced drivers licenses containing the RFID chip and other security features that are acceptable for entry at land and sea points.
+For travelers who never want to deal with passports or passport cards, there is the “trusted traveler” card issued by the federal government to prescreened travelers (But these will not get you more than an international border the way a passport will.)
+Also, a quantity of border states are functioning on enhanced drivers licenses containing the RFID chip and other safety attributes that are acceptable for entry at land and sea points.

-Traveling to foreign countries without a passport carries some risk.
-For example, if someone who sails out of Miami without a passport falls ill when the ship is at sea and needs to fly home from the Bahamas it will be a hassle to get home since air travel from foreign countries requires a passport.
+Traveling to foreign nations with no a passport carries some threat.
+For instance, if a person who sails out of Miami with no a passport falls ill when the ship is at sea and requirements to fly dwelling from the Bahamas it will be a hassle to get dwelling considering that air travel from foreign nations calls for a passport.

-Additionally, if you miss embarkation and have to fly to meet the ship at the next foreign port – you would need a passport.
-These situations are rare, of course, but it does happen from time to time.
+In addition, if you miss embarkation and have to fly to meet the ship at the subsequent foreign port – you would want a passport.
+These conditions are uncommon, of course, but it does take place from time to time.

-Lastly, keep in mind that all cruise line passenger contracts state it is the passenger’s responsibility to have proper documentation when arriving for embarkation at the pier.
-If you don’t have proper documentation you won’t be allowed to board the ship for your cruise.
+Lastly, maintain in thoughts that all cruise line passenger contracts state it is the passenger’s duty to have appropriate documentation when arriving for embarkation at the pier.
+If you never have appropriate documentation you will not be permitted to board the ship for your cruise.